The First Competitions

 Canoe Sprint in the Olympic Games

-Canoe Sprint became a full medal sport at the 1936 Berlin Games, the Women’s category was added to the Olympic programme in 1948.
-Canoe Sprint’s Olympic Programme has varied a great deal over the years and has changed and adapted in order to improve its overall standing and to follow current trends and boat technological advances.
-The programme for London 2012 will consist of 12 events, eight for men and four for women.
+Canoe Sprint became a full medal sport at the 1936 Berlin Games, the Women’s category was added to the Olympic program in 1948.
+Canoe Sprint’s Olympic Program has varied a great deal over the years, changing and adapting in order to improve its overall standing as well as to follow current trends and boat technological advances.
+The program for London 2012 will consist of 12 events, eight for men and four for women.
 The 200m events will be an Olympic feature in London for the first time in the Women’s and Men’s K1 and the Men’s C1.
 Women will race over 500m in the K1, K2 and K4 and Men will race over 1000m in the K1, K2, K4 and C1 and C2.
 On the whole, Europe has dominated the sport, winning over 90% of all available medals.

 The most successful Olympic competitor is the German Birgit Fischer who in her long Olympic career between 1980 and 2004 won 8 gold and 4 silver medals.
 Her achievements mark her as both once the youngest- (aged 18) and oldest-ever (aged 42) Olympic Canoe Champion.
 Birgit also won 28 World Championship Golds, 6 silver and 4 bronze medals throughout her career.